One free agent every NFL team must sign during 2025 offseason

-There are a number of ways to add talent in the NFL, including through trade and via the NFL Draft.
-Free agency is what really gets the people going, though.
+There are several ways to add talent to the NFL, including through trade and via the NFL Draft.
+Free agency is what gets the people going, though.
 Players with expiring contracts are set to hit the open market on March 10, and, in theory, they are free to sign with any team.
 We already ranked the best 2025 NFL free agents, but where are these players likely to sign, and who should give them contracts?
 We will answer that below.

 Arizona Cardinals